Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md

 > TrackingId:<GUID>, SystemTracker:<NAMESPACE>:eventhub:<EVENT_HUB_NAME>|<CONSUMER_GROUP>,
 > Timestamp:2022-01-01T12:00:00}"}

-This error is expected when load balancing occurs after EventProcessorClient instances are added or removed.
+This error is expected when load balancing occurs after EventHubConsumerClient instances are added or removed.
 Load balancing is an ongoing process.
 When using the BlobCheckpointStore with your consumer, every ~30 seconds (by default), the consumer will check to see which consumers have a claim for each partition, then run some logic to determine whether it needs to 'steal' a partition from another consumer.
 The service mechanism used to assert exclusive ownership over a partition is known as the [Epoch][Epoch].

 However, if no instances are being added or removed, there is an underlying issue that should be addressed.
 See [Partition ownership changes a lot](#partition-ownership-changes-a-lot) for additional information and [Filing GitHub issues](#filing-github-issues).